Chapter 3:

 I Swear I'm Not A Bad Cultist!

-I turn around to see a group of four all of an age close to mine.
-Late teens I from what I can tell.
+I turn around to see a group of four, all of an age close to mine.
+Late teens, from what I can tell.

-The group has their genders equally split, two men and two women.
+The group has its genders equally split, two men and two women.

 A young warrior in leather armor carrying a longsword on his back, and a blue-robed mage in glasses holding a book in one hand make up the male portion.

-The young warrior looks like the energetic type who gets along with everyone who, whilst the mage looks like a snobby academic prick.
+The young warrior looks like the energetic type who gets along with everyone, whilst the mage looks like a snobby academic prick.

 The female portion comprises a hooded girl in light camo clothing, with a longbow and daggers strapped to her thighs.
-With the last member and girl of the party being a white-robed nun clutching a staff with a metal cross effigy on the end.
+The second girl and last member of the party is a white-robed nun clutching a staff with a metal cross effigy on the end.

 The ranger has a hood and mask concealing most of her face, but I make out sharp gray eyes peeking out, silently judging me.